jayakrishnan-nair/mule-sample-server/README.md

 API-Toolkit features are not used here.

+The RAML files are kept at "/sample/src/main/api" folder.

 The Customer entity is denied in com.raml.sample.service.CustomerService.java

 The saving, updating, retreival of entity is done using a DAO pattern.